-Data Dictionary Storage
+Data Dictionary in DBMS

 Till now, we learned and understood about relations and its representation.
 In the relational database system, it maintains all information of a relation or table, from its schema to the applied constraints.
 All the metadata is stored.
 In general, metadata refers to the data about data.
 So, storing the relational schemas and other metadata about the relations in a structure is known as Data Dictionary or System Catalog.